 It’s often difficult to prove emotional abuse because there are no physical marks.
 In cases of child emotional abuse, witnesses to the abuse need to make sure parents or caregivers are held accountable, and children get the help they need.

 Treating Child Emotional Abuse

-Parents who act out emotional abuse may have experienced abuse as children.
+Parents who emotionally abuse their children may have experienced abuse as children.
 It’s a vicious cycle that needs a lot of strength to break.
 Child emotional abuse treatment is important for both children and parents in abuse situations, so everyone can heal and move forward in a healthy way.

 If physical or sexual abuse is suspected, or the emotional abuse is severe, the safety of the children is the first priority.
 Treatment can begin after the child's safety is secured.
 Treatment isn't a short-term solution and needs a long-term commitment from everyone involved.

 In some cases, medical care is necessary.
 Most of the time, children receive therapy from a trained professional who specializes in child psychology.
 A professional helps by:

 - Helping a victim of abuse learn how to trust again

 - Showing a child what healthy behavior and relationships look like

 - Teaching a child how to manage conflict